NCAA tournament bubble watch: At large-bids for March Madness

 TOP 9: Dayton (NBC: 3)

-RHODE ISLAND (NET: 40, NBC: 10): On Friday, the Rams completed their sweep of VCU (36) with an emphatic home win.
-The Rams have just one Quad 1 win — at VCU — but they are 6-4 against the top two Quads.
-They do have an ugly loss at Brown (227) which is why Rhode Island is in a spot where they probably cannot afford to take a loss to anyone other than Dayton (5), who they play twice, the rest of the season.
+RHODE ISLAND (NET: 39, NBC: 10): URI took care of business against UMass (178) at home, which only matters because a loss would have been a crippling, Quad 4 loss.
+The Rams have just one Quad 1 win — at VCU — but they are 7-4 against the top two Quads.
+They do have an ugly loss at Brown (231) which is why Rhode Island is in a spot where they probably cannot afford to take a loss to anyone other than Dayton (5), who they play twice, the rest of the season.

-SAINT LOUIS (NET: 68, NBC: Off the bubble): Saint Louis got the job done, sweeping the A-10’s Philly schools.
-They have a home date with Duquesne (88) on Wednesday before heading to Dayton (5) for what will be the make-or-break game in their at-large profile.
-The Billikens are just 2-5 against Quad 1 and 2 opponents, with wins at Richmond (54) and Kansas State (76).
-They don’t have any bad losses, but a Jalen Crutcher three at the buzzer against Dayton last month may end up being what keeps them from making a real push to be a bubble team.
+SAINT LOUIS (NET: 76, NBC: Off the bubble): The Billikens fell in a classic lookahead spot, hosting a good Duquesne (88) team before heading off to play Dayton (5) on the road.
+With a 2-5 record against Quad 1 and 2 opponents and now a Quad 3 loss to their name, Saint Louis probably has to win at Dayton on Saturday to have a real shot.

-RICHMOND (NET: 56, NBC: First four out): Last Tuesday’s visit to the Siegel Center was Richmond’s last shot at getting a Quad 1 win during the regular season.
+RICHMOND (NET: 58, NBC: Next four out): Last Tuesday’s visit to the Siegel Center was Richmond’s last shot at getting a Quad 1 win during the regular season.
 They lost to VCU (36) by 17 points.
-For my money, the Spiders’ at-large hopes are more or less dead because I can’t see how they are going to be able to improve their resume, but I’ll leave them here since Dave has them right on the cut line.
+For my money, the Spiders’ at-large hopes are more or less dead because I can’t see how they are going to be able to improve their resume, but I’ll leave them here since Dave has them right on the cut line, but I’m not sure how wins at Fordham (266) or La Salle (162) will help them moving forward.

 BIG 12 BUBBLE WATCH

-OKLAHOMA (NET: 49, NBC: 10): The Sooners are in a good spot.
-They have solid computer numbers, and after beating Oklahoma State (82) at home on Saturday, they are 7-7 against Quad 1 and 2 opponents, with wins over Mississippi State (37) at home, Minnesota (44) on a neutral and at Texas (60).
-But none of that really matters, because their season will be determined by the next 14 days: at Texas Tech (29), West Virginia (9), Iowa State (73), at Kansas (4), Baylor (2).
+OKLAHOMA (NET: 59, NBC: 11): The Sooners are still in a good spot despite losing to Texas Tech (25) on the road on Tuesday.
+They have solid computer numbers, they are 7-8 against Quad 1 and 2 opponents with wins over Mississippi State (41) at home, Minnesota (42) on a neutral and at Texas (62).
+But none of that is worth discussing at this point, because their season will be determined by the next 14 days: West Virginia (9), Iowa State (73), at Kansas (4), Baylor (2).
+If they go 2-2 in that stretch, I think there’s a really good chance they’ll get a bid.

-TEXAS (NET: 60, NBC: Next four out): The Longhorns did what they needed to do last week by beating TCU (67) on the road and knocking off Iowa State (73) at home, but they couldn’t back that up with a win at Kansas (4) on Monday.
+TEXAS (NET: 62, NBC: Off the bubble): The Longhorns did what they needed to do last week by beating TCU (73) on the road and knocking off Iowa State (75) at home, but they couldn’t back that up with a win at Kansas (4) on Monday.
 Their next three games come against Texas Tech (29) and Baylor (2) at home.
 A split would take some of the pressure off of them.

-TCU (NET: 67, NBC: Off the bubble): The Horned Frogs lost their third straight game and their fifth in the last six games on Saturday, but it’s understandable — they were playing at Baylor (2).
+TCU (NET: 73, NBC: Off the bubble): The Horned Frogs lost their fourth straight game and their sixth in the last seven games on Wednesday, falling at Oklahoma State (78).
 They are still without a Quad 1 win and are now 3-7 against the top two Quads.
-They have quite a bit of work to do.
+Their next two games come against Kansas (4) at home and at Texas Tech (25).
+If they don’t get at least one win, they will not be in the Bubble Watch on Tuesday morning.

 BIG EAST BUBBLE WATCH

-GEORGETOWN (NET: 48, NBC: First four out): The Hoyas snapped a three-game losing streak by coming from behind to win at St. John’s (77) without Mac McClung.
-They’re 13-9, but eight of those nine losses are of the Quad 1 variety and their “worst” loss is a Quad 2 loss to UNCG (71) at home.
-They have two Quad 1 wins, a 6-9 mark against the top two Quads and they still get Villanova (13) and Seton Hall (16) at home, the latter coming on Wednesday.
-That’s a massive game for Patrick Ewing’s team.
+GEORGETOWN (NET: 52, NBC: Next four out): The Hoyas dropped to 13-10 on the season with a loss at home to Seton Hall (13) on Wednesday.
+Georgetown has now lost four out of five and six out of nine.
+They have just one loss that is not a Quad 1 loss, but a 2-9 mark against Quad 1 opponents isn’t going to get the job done.
+They’ve beaten one team in the top 55 in the NET.
+They have plenty of work to do.

-DEPAUL (NET: 59, NBC: Off the bubble): The Blue Demons lost another heart-breaker, blowing yet another lead and falling at Marquette (22), 76-72.
-They are now just 1-8 in the Big East, and while the rest of their resume looks pretty good, we’ve reached the point where the losses are just piling up too much.
-They have to sweep Xavier (47) and at Georgetown (48) this week if they want a real shot at this.
-They do have three Quad 1 wins, including two Big Ten road wins — Iowa (21) and Minnesota (44) — as well as Butler at home, but a loss to Buffalo (153) at home puts them in a really tough spot.
+PROVIDENCE (NET: 55, NBC: Off the bubble): I’m mentioning the Friars here because they’ve won seven of their last 11 games and now have four Quad 1 wins after knocking off Butler (12) in Hinkle and Creighton (21) at home this week.
+They have four Quad 3 and 4 losses, however, and I’m not sure how many more losses a 13-10 team with that many bad losses can take.
+But they’ve seemingly turned a corner.
+We’ll see if the run can continue.

-ST. JOHN’S (NET: 77, NBC: Off the bubble): The Johnnies lost for the eight time in their last ten games when Georgetown (48) came back from down double-digits in the second half in MSG without Mac McClung.
+ST. JOHN’S (NET: 77, NBC: Off the bubble): The Johnnies lost for the eight time in their last ten games when Georgetown (52) came back from down double-digits in the second half in MSG without Mac McClung.
 That’s not ideal.
-St. John’s is still in the mix because of wins over West Virginia (7) and Arizona (10), the latter of which came on a neutral court.
+St. John’s is still in the mix because of wins over West Virginia (9) and Arizona (8), the latter of which came on a neutral court.
 But the Johnnies have now lost eight of their last 10 games.
-Their only wins since Christmas came against DePaul (59).
+Their only wins since Christmas came against DePaul (66).
+I’m going to leave them here for the time being since they still have to play: at Creighton (21), at Seton Hall (13), at Villanova (15), Creighton (21), at Butler (12), Marquette (23).
+If they go 3-3 in those games and hold serve against Providence (55) and Xavier (46) at home, they’ll be a very interesting bubble team.

 BIG TEN BUBBLE WATCH